 Arizona – Sedona

 Sedona is a beautiful Arizona desert town almost smack dab in the middle of the state, 120 miles north of Phoenix.
-It makes for a great stop on any Arizona road trip.
+It is one of the best small towns in America, and makes for a great stop on any Arizona road trip.
 It’s one of the most popular places to visit in Arizona and has people traveling from around the country to stand in awe of its beauty.

 Sedona is nestled perfectly amidst stunning Red Rocks.
 The town is famous for its arts scene with nearly 100 art galleries.
 There are impressive festivals throughout the year, including the Sedona Jazz Festival and Sedona Arts Festival.